FarhanNITT/FarhanNITT/README.md

 - 👋 Hi, I’m @FarhanNITT
 - 👀 I’m am interested in field of Robotics and Automation.
-- 🌱 Currently pursuing a Master’s in Robotics Engineering at Worcester Polytechnic Institute, I specialize in autonomous systems, machine vision, and human-robot collaboration.
+- 🌱 Currently pursuing a Master’s in Robotics & Artificial Intelligence Engineering at Worcester Polytechnic Institute, I specialize in autonomous systems, machine vision, and human-robot collaboration.
 My mission?
 To create intelligent, adaptive robots that can make a real-world impact—whether in manufacturing, healthcare, or everyday tasks.

 <!---